microsoft/vscode-docs/api/extension-guides/chat.md

 DateApproved: TODO@ntrogh

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: A guide to creating a Copilot Chat Agent in Visual Studio Code
+MetaDescription: A guide to creating an AI extension in Visual Studio Code
 ---

 # Chat